1979 Kano State gubernatorial election

 The 1979 Kano State gubernatorial election occurred on July 28, 1979.
-PRP candidate Abubakar Rimi won the election.
+People's Redemption Party (PRP) candidate Abubakar Rimi won the election.

 Abubakar Rimi was elected the PRP Deputy National Secretary in December 1978 at Lagos.
 He became the gubernatorial candidate of the party on June 25, 1979.

 Results

 Abubakar Rimi representing PRP won the election.
 The election held on July 28, 1979.